-Some butchers will also pay a travel or transport fee and others will charge extra if you want the hide kept.
-Other extra expenses include shrink wrapping, instead of wrapping the beef with freezer paper.
+Some butchers will also charge a travel or transport fee.
+Others will charge extra if you want the hide kept and they need to scrape it clean.
+Additional expenses can include shrink wrapping (instead of wrapping the meat with butcher paper).

-Let’s dive into the costs a little deeper.
+Let’s dive into the costs of butchering a steer a little deeper.

 - Cut and Wrap Fee: $0.45-$1.00 per hanging pound.
 This cost depends on what part of the country you live in.
 In the rural areas where there are more butchers and farmers, the processing fee averages between $0.46-$0.65 per hanging pound weight.
 In other parts of the countries nearer to cities, the cost of processing can be as high as $1.00 per pound of hanging weight.